chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/semantic-highlight-guide.md

 ### Custom TextMate scope mappings

-This map can be extended by extensions through the `semanticTokenScopes` contribution point in their `package.json`.
+This map can be extended by 插件 through the `semanticTokenScopes` contribution point in their `package.json`.

-There are two use cases for extensions to do that:
+There are two use cases for 插件 to do that:

-- The extension that defines custom token types and token modifiers provides TextMate scopes as fallback when a theme does not define a theming rule for the added semantic token type or modifiers:
+- The 插件 that defines custom token types and token modifiers provides TextMate scopes as fallback when a theme does not define a theming rule for the added semantic token type or modifiers:

   ```json
   {